Written by: Tristan Dennis, Mint Sales Executive

 Somewhere along the line change management went wrong and, often, has people running for the hills when the mere thought of it is mentioned.
 When applied and approached correctly, however, it is the most significant enabler of Digital Enablement and, ultimately, a return on investment.

-At Mint Group we don’t talk about change management, we talk about Digital Enablement as that is a more accurate description of the process and the ultimate outcome – it is not about changing the way people run your organisation, but enabling them to improve their skills and to successfully apply technology and strategy in an innovative way, contributing towards the overall organisational objectives.
+At Mint Group we don’t talk about change management, we talk about Digital Enablement as that is a more accurate description of the process and the ultimate outcome – it is not about changing the way people run your organization, but enabling them to improve their skills and to successfully apply technology and strategy in an innovative way, contributing towards the overall organizational objectives.

 Digital enablement empowers people, not profit.
 But when applied correctly people are enabled to drive more profits, while being empowered.
 It’s a win-win for all.